ahoymarcus/nextjs-myjs-tech-blog/articles/information-security-overview-2022-04-05.md

 Still according to the document from [National Research Concil](https://nap.nationalacademies.org/read/1581/chapter/4#51), the concern for privacy should arise in computer systems is two disparate ways:

-1. **The need to protect personal information kept in the system**
+1. **Personal information**: the need to protect personal information kept in the system.
-2. **The need to ensure that employees of an organization are complying with the organization's polices and procedures.
+2. **Employees compliance**: the need to ensure that employees of an organization are complying with the organization's polices and procedures.

 #### Protection of Information about Individuals